pitch-io/uix/docs/interop-with-react.md

 # Interop with React

+Use this guide when you want to mix UIx with the broader React ecosystem: import JS components, pass props between worlds, and forward refs when a third‑party library requires it.

+> TL;DR
+>
+> - Use `($ SomeJsComponent {:some-prop 1})` directly — UIx will camelCase keys and convert the top‑level props map for you.
+> - When a JS component expects nested objects/arrays, pass them explicitly (use JS objects or `#js []`).
+Top level `:style` and keyword values are converted for you.
+> - To expose a UIx component to JS/React, wrap it with `uix.core/as-react`.
+> - For libraries that inject refs via render props, use `uix.core/forward-ref`.

 ## Using React components in UIx

 In the [“Elements”](/docs/elements.md) section it was briefly mentioned that React components written in JavaScript can be used in the `$` macro, but with a difference in how props are passed into such a component.